 Will I be covered by my travel insurance if I decide to cancel?

-Usually, your travel insurance will only cover you if your trip was planned for an area the FCO has now specifically advised against travelling to.
-However, we would advise you check with your travel insurance provider as there may be exceptions for other instances, such as if you are concerned about a serious underlying medical condition.
+Usually, your travel insurance will only cover you if your trip was planned for an area where there is no FCO advice against travel.
+We are seeing a move in the insurance industry to honor policies that the FCO now advise against travel to also, you will have to confirm with them.
+We would advise you check with your travel insurance provider as there may be exceptions for other instances, such as if you are concerned about a serious underlying medical condition.

 Should I book holiday insurance?